 * It can cause asthma symptoms of wheezing, chest tightness and difficulty breathing.

-* The most severe latex allergy can result in anaphylaxis, a very serious allerigic reaction involving severe breathing difficulty and/or fall in blood pressures or full-blown anaphylactic shock in severe cases.
-If you have severe symptoms, call your doctor or 911 immediately, or go to the nearest emergency room.
+* The most severe latex allergy can result in anaphylaxis.
+Anaphylaxis is a very serious allergic reaction.
+It involving severe breathing difficulty and/or fall in blood pressures or full-blown anaphylactic shock in severe cases.
+Given these facts, if you have severe symptoms, call your doctor or 911 immediately, or go to the nearest emergency room.

 Who are most likely at Risk?

-Because medical offices have many rubber products that are used on a daily bases, this is causing many health-care workers problems, it can be a direct career-change, also an career-ending ailment.
+Because medical offices have many rubber products that are used on a daily bases.
+This causes many health-care workers problems.
+In fact, it can be a direct career-change, also an career-ending ailment.
 The problem has become so widespread, that the Food and Drug Administration is considering mandatory warnings on medical products that contain latex.

 These people are most likely at Risk: